derat/ascenso/INSTALL.md

     add any additional hostnames that will be used to access the site.
 *   Open the `Database` page and create a Cloud Firestore database with fully-restricted permissions.
+*   Open the `Storage` page and create the default bucket.
 *   Open the `Hosting` page and enable hosting.
 Add an additional site if using the non-default-site configuration described below.